JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

-A working implementation of a model that fits a `UnivariateFinite` distribution to some categorical data using [Laplace smoothing](https://en.wikipedia.org/wiki/Additive_smoothing) controlled by a hyper-parameter `alpha` is given [here](https://github.com/JuliaAI/MLJBase.jl/blob/d377bee1198ec179a4ade191c11fef583854af4a/test/interface/model_api.jl#L36).
+A working implementation of a model that fits a `UnivariateFinite` distribution to some categorical data using [Laplace smoothing](https://en.wikipedia.org/wiki/Additive_smoothing) controlled by a hyperparameter `alpha` is given [here](https://github.com/JuliaAI/MLJBase.jl/blob/d377bee1198ec179a4ade191c11fef583854af4a/test/interface/model_api.jl#L36).